2nd Year

 • First editing experiments: Georges Méliès

-• The narrative cinema: David W. Griffith
+• Narrative cinema: David W. Griffith

 • German Expressionism: Friedrich Wilhelm Murnau, Fritz Lang